-Here is a list of what can be considered the main advantages and disadvantages to having dental implants.
+Here is a list of what can be considered the main advantages and disadvantages of having dental implants.

-- Price – Be it 1 or multiple implants, these are a more expensive treatment.
+- Price -- Be it 1 or multiple implants, these are a more expensive treatment to replace missing teeth.

-- Surgery – Whilst relatively routine, it is invasive and requires anesthetic, drilling, discomfort and healing time, which will not be right for all.
+- Surgery -- Whilst relatively routine, it is invasive and requires anaesthetic, drilling, discomfort and healing time, which will not be right for all.

-- Suitability – Implants are not suitable for everyone.
-They are not recommended in people with severe gum disease, patients who have have radiography to the jaw or are taking certain medications such as bisphosphonates, patients who suffer from immunosuppression.
+- Suitability -- Implants are not suitable for everyone.
+They are not recommended in people with severe gum disease or patients who have had radiography to the jaw.
+Those taking certain medications such as bisphosphonates and patients who suffer from immunosuppression are not recommended.
 Smoking will also affect whether a dentist will treat you or not.